-This opens the About screen, where you can find your iPhone’s Model Name, as seen below.
+This opens the About screen, where you can find your iPhone’s Model Name.

 NOTE: The Model Name entry is only available if your iPhone is running iOS 12.2 or newer.
-If you’re using an older iPhone, tap once on the Model Number entry, and you can see the value next to it change.
-The new value displayed next to the Model Number should start with an A, as seen below.
+If you’re using an older iPhone, tap once on the Model Number, and you can see the value next to it change.
+The new value displayed next to the Model Number should start with the letter A, as seen below.

-Use the list at the end of the next chapter to find the new Model Number value and figure out which iPhone you have.
+Use the list at the end of this guide to find the new Model Number value and figure out which iPhone you have.

 The previous two methods are only useful if you can access an iPhone’s Settings.
 Luckily, there is a way to find out which iPhone you have without turning it on or unlocking it by checking the Model number printed on it.
 The Model number starts with the letter A, as discussed in the previous chapter.

 First, examine your iPhone’s back cover.
-On older devices, you can find the Model printed in very small letters on the back of your iPhone.
+On older devices, you can find the Model printed in a very small font on the back of your iPhone.

 If you don’t see a Model stamped on the back, it means that you have an iPhone 8 or newer.
 In that case, remove your iPhone’s SIM card tray and look inside the opening - use a bright light and a magnifying glass if necessary.
 You should see a number printed on the upper inner edge of the slot, as shown in the image below.

 Once you have the Model number, find it in the following list to know which iPhone you have: